Ireland Inc bets big multinational footprint can see off tax overhaul

 Facebook is one of a number of large technology companies expanding their office space in Dublin having signed a 25-year lease in 2018 to construct a new 57,000 square metre campus.

-Microsoft's (MSFT.O) LinkedIn and Amazon are also expanding into campus-style sites while Google (GOOGL.O), which employs 8,000 people in Ireland, owns or leases nine buildings in the city.
+Microsoft’s LinkedIn and Amazon are also expanding into campus-style sites while Google, which employs 8,000 people in Ireland, owns or leases nine buildings in the city.

 Property consultants Knight Frank estimate Google, Facebook Microsoft and Amazon will occupy more space in Dublin by 2025 - 4.6 million square feet - than they currently do in London, even though the British capital has six times the population.